ocaml-flambda/flambda-backend/jane/doc/extensions/stack/pitfalls.md

 val iter : local_ ('a -> unit) -> 'a t -> unit
 ```

-thus allowing locally-allocated closures to be used as the first
+thus allowing stack-allocated closures to be used as the first
 parameter.

 However, this is unfortunately not an entirely backwards-compatible
 change.
 The problem is that partial applications of `iter` functions
-with the new type are themselves locally allocated, because they close
+with the new type are themselves `local`, because they close
 over the possibly-local `f`.
 This means in particular that partial
 applications will no longer be accepted as module-level definitions: